The Flute Society of Washington, Inc.

 General Competition Rules, applies to all competitions:

-- A applicant must complete the online application located at https://fsw.net.
-The application form, recording, and fees must be submitted by Thursday, November 1, 2018, 5:00 pm EST. No late entries will be accepted.
+- All applicants must complete an application which includes an audio file through fsw.net.
+The application including audio file must be submitted by November 1, 2020 at 5:00 pm EST. No late entries will be accepted.
+Online applications accepted beginning August 1, 2020, 9:00 am EDT.

-- If entering more than one competition, a separate application and audio file must be completed and uploaded for each competition.
-When application including uploaded audio file has been received, an electronic notice will be sent to the email on the application.
+- If entering more than one competition, a separate application and recording must be completed for each competition.

-- The recording should demonstrate the highest possible audio quality so your performance can be evaluated successfully.
+- Recordings should demonstrate the highest possible audio quality so the performance can be evaluated successfully.
 No speaking on the recording.
 Only a continuous performance of the entire work or movement is allowed.
 Recordings must not be edited or contain studio-produced effects.
-By uploading a music file, an applicant agrees their recording is continuous and unaltered.
+By uploading an audition file, applicants agrees the recording is continuous and unaltered.

-- Results will be available on the FSW.net website on or before Monday, January 7, 2019.
+- Results will be available online on the FSW website on or before January 6, 2021.

-- Flutists may enter more than one competition but will only be selected to participate in one event or competition at the flute convention.
+- Flutists may enter more than one competition but can only be selected to perform in one event or competition.

 - A preliminary or final round performance in excess of the maximum performance time allotted WILL disqualify the applicant.